TandsPM/quizBusters/THEPLAN.md

 # THE PLAN:

 ### MVD Features
-* Registered users can create quizzes
+* Registered users can create quizzes (COMPLETE)
-  * constructive forms for creating quizzes (IN PROGRESS)
+  * constructive forms for creating quizzes (COMPLETE)
   * multiple choice forms and text forms available (COMPLETE)
   * privacy: users can make their quiz unlisted (url can be visited)

 * all users can attempt a quiz
   * users can see the results of their recent attempt